 Location.
 41° 3.561′ N, 83° 45.858′ W. Marker is near Findlay, Ohio, in Hancock County.
 Marker is on U.S. 224.
 Touch for map.
 Marker is in this post office area: Findlay OH 45840, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Village of McComb (approx. 3.4 miles away); St. Johnís Evangelical Lutheran Church (approx. 3.6 miles away); McComb First Presbyterian Church (approx. 3.6 miles away); McComb Veterans Memorial (approx. 3.8 miles away); McComb (approx. 3.8 miles away); William Bensinger and John R. Porter (approx. 3.8 miles away); World War I and II Veterans Memorial (approx. 3.8 miles away); The Great Karg Gas Well January 20 1886 (approx. 5.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Indian Green Cemetery Veterans Memorial (approx. half a mile away); Schwartz Cemetery Veterans Memorial (approx. 1.4 miles away); The Village of McComb (approx. 3.4 miles away); St. John’s Evangelical Lutheran Church (approx. 3.6 miles away); McComb First Presbyterian Church (approx. 3.6 miles away); McComb Veterans Memorial (approx. 3.8 miles away); McComb (approx. 3.8 miles away); William Bensinger and John R. Porter (approx. 3.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 28, 2016, by Michael Baker of Lima, Ohio.
-This page has been viewed 252 times since then and 15 times this year.
+This page was last revised on January 28, 2021.
+It was originally submitted on March 28, 2016, by Michael Baker of Lima, Ohio.
+This page has been viewed 336 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on March 28, 2016, by Michael Baker of Lima, Ohio.
-4. submitted on April 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.
+4. submitted on April 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+5. submitted on January 28, 2021, by TeamOHE of Wauseon, Ohio. • Bill Pfingsten was the editor who published this page.